Nishit-git/JSONDecoder/README.md

 Decodes Arrays and Dictionaries for a complex Json file.

-Note: In Swift, variable names cannot be named using a special character unless '_' is used.
+Note: In Swift, variable names cannot be named using a special character although underscore '_' can be used.